VintageCake/vintagecake.github.io/index.md

 Anyway, the repo can be found [here](https://github.com/VintageCake/ElectricFenceLoRa).

-In addtion to this, I've implemented a few RFC standards for school assignments - I'd like to think of my TFTP server as "pretty good", this can can be found [here](https://github.com/VintageCake/1DV701_pset3), although the [HTTP server](https://github.com/VintageCake/1DV701_pset2) was by far the bigger project to pull off.
-Both of these are created in Java.
+In addtion to this, I've implemented a few RFC standards for school assignments - I'd like to think of my TFTP server as "pretty good", this can can be found [here](https://github.com/VintageCake/1DV701_pset3), although the [HTTP server](https://github.com/VintageCake/1DV701_pset2) was by far the bigger project out of both of them.
+Something to note is that these things are in Java.

 ### CTFs!